John-6670/SimpleSocialApp/README.md

 |  PUT   |      `/account/login/`      |                   Login an existing user                    |
 |  PUT   |     `/account/logout/`      |                Logout from existing account                 |
 |  PUT   | `/account/password-change/` |        Change user password (requires old password)         |

+**Note:**
+This project is under development, and I'm working on improving the features and functionalities.